This itinerary for driving from Seattle to San Francisco contains affiliate links.

 Booking a Hire Car

 A car will, of course, be crucial when driving Seattle to San Francisco.
 To avoid higher prices, be sure to book your car ahead of time.
-We used Hertz for our trip and as Gold Members, received a number of benefits, including a second named driver, free of charge.

 A quick note: as you’ll be driving Seattle to San Francisco and therefore dropping your hire car back at a different location, the price of hire will be more expensive (also known as a ‘one-way’ fee).